Iron sucrose (injection)

 Treatment with iron sucrose injections can make it harder for your body to absorb iron medications you take by mouth.
 Tell your doctor if you are taking iron supplements or other iron-based oral medications, such as:

 This list is not complete.
-Other drugs may interact with iron sucrose, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect iron sucrose, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about iron sucrose

 - Drug interactions

 - Drug class: iron products